 Aiming the shaft: the most important principle in archery

 The force to exploit is a simple one direction applide to two ends of a string.
-You must study how to use said one directional force to exploit the most from the power of your limbs, without catching the stave with the rear or side of the shaft as it exists.
+You must study how to use said one directional force to get the most from the power of your limbs, without catching the stave with the rear or side of the shaft as it exists.

 Think about how to move the nock of the arrow as though there were a rocket in the rear.